Murder of Tina Isa: Aftermath

-As a result of the case, some Palestinian families resident in the U.S. sent their children back to Palestine to avoid their undergoing Americanization.
+As a result of the case, some Palestinian families residing in the U.S. sent their children back to Palestine to avoid their undergoing Americanization.

-Cultural references
+In popular culture

 A book titled Guarding the Secrets, written by Ellen Harris, was published in 1995 which documents the murder.
 In the book, she stated a journalist from Palestine compared the murder to the ancient biblical story of Dinah.
-The case was depicted on the Forensic Files season 8 episode "Honour Thy Father" which aired on July 30, 2005.
+The case was depicted in the Forensic Files season 8 episode "Honour Thy Father" which aired on July 30, 2005.
 The case was also featured on an episode of Arrest & Trial.